bleonheart/Lilia/documentation/docs/libraries/lia.classes.md

 # Classes Library

-This page documents the functions for working with character classes and job management.
+This page documents the functions for working with character classes and class management.

 ---

 ## Overview

-The classes library (`lia.class`) provides a system for managing character classes (jobs) within the Lilia framework.
-It handles class registration, loading from files, validation, and provides functions for checking class availability, retrieving class information, and managing player class assignments.
-Classes are associated with factions and can have limits, whitelists, and custom validation logic.
+The classes library (`lia.class`) provides a comprehensive system for managing character classes in the Lilia framework.
+It handles class registration, loading from files, validation, and player class management.
+The library supports class limits, whitelisting, faction requirements, and custom class behaviors through hooks and callbacks.

 ---